Site And Structural Packages

 Construction leadership

 On storm drainage and detention infrastructure projects, we treat this as a real management issue rather than a note in the meeting minutes.
-Keep drainage design and field work aligned to actual grading and build phases.
+Keep Fort Bend County drainage authority review and detention design aligned with actual building and grading phases — not as a late-stage approval that delays the schedule.
 That means the field team ties the concern back to procurement, inspections, access planning, and turnover milestones so ownership can see how each decision affects the broader delivery path.

 Construction leadership

 On storm drainage and detention infrastructure projects, we treat this as a real management issue rather than a note in the meeting minutes.
-Reduce rework caused by late detention or utility conflicts.
+Reduce rework caused by detention sizing errors or MUD utility conflicts that surface after construction has already begun.
 That means the field team ties the concern back to procurement, inspections, access planning, and turnover milestones so ownership can see how each decision affects the broader delivery path.

 Construction leadership

 On storm drainage and detention infrastructure projects, we treat this as a real management issue rather than a note in the meeting minutes.
-Protect paving and access milestones from unresolved underground scope.
+Protect paving and access milestones from unresolved underground drainage scope that blocks other site work from proceeding.
 That means the field team ties the concern back to procurement, inspections, access planning, and turnover milestones so ownership can see how each decision affects the broader delivery path.

 Construction leadership

 On storm drainage and detention infrastructure projects, we treat this as a real management issue rather than a note in the meeting minutes.
-Deliver stormwater infrastructure that supports long-term property performance.
+Deliver stormwater infrastructure that supports long-term Fort Bend County property performance through Harvey-scale storm events, not just design-standard rain conditions.
 That means the field team ties the concern back to procurement, inspections, access planning, and turnover milestones so ownership can see how each decision affects the broader delivery path.

 Regional coverage for storm drainage and detention infrastructure